Breast Cancer Risk Factors

 Steps to Reduce Breast Cancer Risk:

-• Maintain a Healthy Weight: Obesity, especially after menopause, increases breast cancer risk.
+• Maintain a Healthy Weight: Obesity, especially after menopause, increases breast cancer risk factors.
 A balanced diet rich in vegetables, fruits, and whole grains can help manage weight.

 • Exercise Regularly: Physical activity helps lower your risk.
 Aim for at least 150 minutes of moderate exercise each week.